material-motion/tools/best_practices/appleos.md

 # OS

-## Code style
+## Code style: Objective-C

-We use clang-format to automatically format all of our code.
+We use clang-format to automatically format our Objective-C code.
+See the .clang-format file contained at the root of any Objective-C repository for the set of options we use.